ethereum-optimism/optimism-tutorial/README.md

 ## Building an Optimism Server

 To test and debug on Optimism you need to have a running Optimism server, so the first step is to build one.
 The directions in this section are for a Debian 10
-VM running on GCP with a 13 GB disk (the default, 10 GB, is not enough), but they should be similar for other Linux versions running on other platforms.
+VM running on GCP with a 20 GB disk (the default, 10 GB, is not enough), but they should be similar for other Linux versions running on other platforms.

+I know 13 GB is too low and 20 is sufficient.

 ### Prerequisite Software